-When registered for CE or CR, or for fewer than nine credits, students must submit a Full-time Certification Form, found here.
-Those on a student visa need the form from the International Services Office, found here.
-Generally, for graduate student forms, go here.
+When registered for CE or CR, or for fewer than nine credits, students must submit a Full-time Certification Form.
+Those on a student visa need the form from the International Services Office (see below).

 Registration notes: To take an independent study as a PhD student, register for ANTH 8998.
 Students who have transferred a lot of credits may need to register for these credits prior to reaching candidacy.
 As part of their 72 credits, every student must register for a minimum of six credits of dissertation research (ANTH 8999).
 While 8998 receives a grade, 8999 does not.